utakotoba/wfdb-rs/README.md

 The basic decoding of Waveform Database (WFDB) format files is implemented.

-> [!NOTE]
-> Working on supporting more formats and bringing the library to WebAssembly.

 > [!WARNING]
 > Versioning strategy:
 > - v0.1.x: breaking changes may occur in patch releases.